-This course is an introduction to Communication as a discipline and as a cultural practice.
-Specifically we will pay attention to the differences and similarities among oral, written and visual genres and traditions; and to the relationship between communication and reality, identity and culture.
-The course will challenge your listening, writing and critical skills and help you become familiar with key terms and concepts within the communication discipline.
-This course emphasizes critical thinking, expressed in careful observation, description, and analysis of media, and of the cultural and communication patterns that constitute our social world.
+This course emphasizes personal reflection and critical thinking, expressed in careful observation, description, and analysis of daily life, and of the cultural and ethical patterns that constitute our lived, social world.
 The course also highlights the importance of creative thinking, and of dialogue and open discussion of ideas.
 We learn to think critically and in innovative ways by playing with unexpected options, by questioning received ideas and by listening with an open and unprejudiced attitude.